Puzzle 16: Explanation

 In C++ and similar languages, redefining a function with different parameter types is known as function overloading.
 It allows us to provide similar functionality for multiple types without having to come up with a type-specific function name for each option.
 For example, the following is valid C++ code:

 Function overloading works in C++ and not in Rust because of name mangling.
 When a function is compiled, a compiler-specific name for the function is created and used by the linker to connect function calls to actual memory addresses.
-In C++, mangled names include both the function name and the types ...
+In C++, mangled names include both the function name and the types of the ...